What is a headline and what is an SEO title?

 WordPress also offers H1 as an option in your blog content header (text) sizes.
 As shown below in that drop down menu.

 This causes needless confusion.
 There’s really no reason to use H1 headers a second time in your post.
-Adding more than one H1 isn’t good SEO practice.
+In fact, adding more than one H1 isn’t good SEO practice.
+It confuses the search engines.
 It’s also very weird for your readers to see multiple “titles” all over your post.

 Since H1 is so big, it’ll definitely look like multiple titles throughout your post!
-Use the Heading 2,3, and 4 etc. to break up content.
+Instead, use the Heading 2,3, and 4 etc. to break up content.
 That’s what they’re for. 😉

 While we’re talking about headlines a.k.a. blog post titles, let’s look at a few different types.